microsoft/teams-ai/js/samples/02.messageExtensions.a.searchCommand/README.md

     cd samples/<this-sample-folder>/
     ```

+1. Duplicate the `sample.env` file in this folder.
+Rename the file to `.env`.
+Add your bot's credentials and any other related credentials to that file.

 ## Testing the sample

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
 To use Teams Toolkit to automate setup and debugging, please [continue below](#using-teams-toolkit-for-visual-studio-code).